If you are on a serious job hunt in the hospitality industry, let’s get you going with a few advice on writing a killer hospitality resume.

 In the hospitality industry, when writing a resume, it boils down to whether you are changing gears or staying in the same field.

 So, if you are seeking to move from one hotel to another, it’s advisable to use a skill-oriented format to present your transferable skills.
 Otherwise, you will have to use a chronological format if you are transferring from another field.

 In your experience section try to include a career summary.

 This is one of the crucial resume tips for the hotel industry.

 It is an important one if you want to be transparent to give the best first impression.

-We would refer this point as the game changer in your strategy to writing an effective resume.
+We would refer to this point as the game changer in your strategy for writing an effective resume.

 This is an aspect of a resume that’s vital but often neglected.